larastan/larastan/README.md

         - src
 ```

-Start analyzing your code using the `analyse` Phpstan command.
+Start analyzing your code using the `analyse` PHPStan command.
 ```bash
 ./vendor/bin/phpstan analyse
 ```